Mikayel Nalbandian: Recognition and influence

 Vahakn Dadrian characterized Nalbandian as the 19th-century apostle of Armenian revolutionism.
 Ronald Grigor Suny described him as "perhaps the most radical, certainly the most contentious and openly anticlerical of the mid-century Armenian patriots."
 He was part of Russian Armenian intellectuals of the mid-to-late 19th century that were experiencing their own "amalgamated version of the Reformation and the Enlightenment simultaneously."
 Hacikyan et al. described him as a revolutionary intellectual and pioneer of the Armenian Renaissance.
 Christopher J. Walker noted that despite his short life, "his example and his writings remained a vivid inspiration to his people."

 In the last years of his life Nalbandian had become a contentious figure, hated by the leadership of the Armenian church.
 The "bold, somewhat reckless, and ultimately victimized" Nalbandian was the most outspoken representative of the secular Armenian intelligentsia.
 Archbishop Matteos Vehapetian, under whom he worked for five years, and Stepanos Nazarian, with whom he founded Hyusisapayl, both had ambivalent views on Nalbandian.
 Although personally sympathetic to him, they disagreed with his views, considering them extreme.
 Vehapetian often defended him, despite disagreeing with his views and called him an excellent moral person.

 Nalbandian has been well-regarded by fellow writers.
 Perch Proshian and Harutiun Svadjian praised his freethought.
 Ghazaros Aghayan noted that students of the Nersisian School of Tiflis widely read Nalbandian and were influenced by his radicalism.
-In his literary talent, Leo ranked Nalbandian lower than Raphael Patkanian in his 1904 book, but noted that he had a high reputation among the youth.
-He attributed Nalbandian's reputation to his poems that were set to music and the fact that Nalbandian wrote about the societal ideals: self-recognition, revival, freedom, and fatherland.
+In his 1904, Leo ranked Nalbandian lower than Raphael Patkanian in terms of literary talent, but noted that he had a high reputation among the youth.
+He attributed Nalbandian's reputation to his poems that were set to music and the fact that Nalbandian wrote about the societal ideals of self-recognition, revival, freedom, and fatherland.

 Raffi was heavily influenced by Nalbandian, calling himself "sympathetic to Nalbandian's direction, which is the only true path."
 He dedicated his first major novel, Salbi (1867), to the memory of Nalbandian.
 The influence of Nalbandian's views on agriculture (namely, equal distribution of land) are evident in Salbi.
-Hovhannes Tumanyan and Yeghishe Charents wrote poems dedicated to Nalbandian's memory in 1916 and 1929, respectively.
+Hovhannes Tumanyan and Yeghishe Charents wrote an essay and a poem dedicated to Nalbandian's memory in 1916 and 1929, respectively.
+Nalbandian's influence was also felt in the Western Armenian world.
+On the occasion of the first anniversary of Nalbandian's death, the young Constantinopolitan poet and playwright Bedros Tourian wrote the play Darakir i Siberia (Exiled in Siberia), dedicated to Nalbandian's memory.